billie66/TLCL/book/textprocessing.md

 <tr>
 <td valign="top" width="25%">-b</td>
 <td valign="top">--ignore-leading-blanks </td>
-<th class="title">By default, sorting is performed on the entire line,
+<td valign="top">By default, sorting is performed on the entire line,
 starting with the first character in the line.
-This option causes sort to ignore leading spaces in lines and calculates sorting based on the first non-whitespace character on the line.</th>
+This option causes sort to ignore leading spaces in lines and calculates sorting based on the first non-whitespace character on the line.</td>
 </tr>
 <tr>
 <td valign="top">-f</td>